michelderooij/Get-EventSession/README.md

 ## Getting Started

-Script to assist in downloading Microsoft Ignite, Inspire or Build contents or return session information for easier digesting.
+Script to assist in downloading Microsoft Ignite, Inspire, Build or MEC contents or return session information for easier digesting.

 Video downloads will leverage a utility which can be downloaded